Swappea/ng-cascading-dropdown-lib/README.md

 - Run `ng serve` for a dev server
 - Navigate to `http://localhost:4200/`
   The app will automatically reload if you change any of the source files.

+## Change Logs

+#### v1.1.0

+- Added input option to show cascading dropdown as horizontal or vertical. showHorizontal flag is used.
+- Removed unused class.